- Album This song officially appears on the The Beatles (Mono) Official album.

 Composition

-Lennon said he “put together three sections of different songs … it seemed to run through all the different kinds of rock music.”
+Lennon said he “put together three sections of different songs … it seemed to run through all the different kinds of rock music …” and described it as a miniature “history of rock and roll”.
 This results in a three-part through-composed structure.
-The song begins with surreal imagery allegedly taken from an acid trip that Lennon and Derek Taylor experienced, with Taylor contributing the opening lines.
+The song begins with surreal imagery inspired by an acid trip that Lennon and Derek Taylor experienced, with Taylor contributing the opening lines.
+The three sections were described by Lennon as “the Dirty Old Man”, “the Junkie” and “the Gunman (Satire of ’50s R&R)”.

-“Happiness Is a Warm Gun” reportedly is Paul McCartney’s and was George Harrison’s favourite song on the White Album.
-Although tensions were high among the band during the album’s recording sessions, they reportedly collaborated as a close unit to work out the song’s challenging rhythmic and metre issues.
-Recording of the song began at 7 pm in Studio Two at EMI Studios in London on 23 September 1968, continued over the following two nights, with daytime breaks, and was completed at 5 am on 26 September.
-Piano, electronic organ and tuba parts in this recording are unattributed; the tuba was all but removed through mixing.
-George Martin was on holiday while this song was recorded, and had left a note asking Chris Thomas to take over as producer.
+Recording for “Happiness Is a Warm Gun” began at 7 pm in Studio Two at EMI Studios in London on 23 September 1968.
+Although tensions were high among the Beatles during the album’s recording sessions, the band collaborated as a close unit to work out the song’s challenging rhythmic and metre issues.
+Having spent much of the first session discussing the individual sections, the group completed a satisfactory basic track on 24 September, albeit by editing together two separate performances: takes 53 and 65.
+Work on the song was completed at 5 am on 26 September.
+Piano, organ and tuba parts in this recording are unattributed; the tuba was all but removed through mixing.
+Martin was on holiday while this song was recorded, and had left a note asking Chris Thomas to take over as producer.

 From The Usenet Guide to Beatles Recording Variations: